-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 13.1 Are awards enforced in your jurisdiction?
 Under what procedure?

-As Ireland has adopted and ratified the New York Convention, Section 23 of the 2010 Act states that an arbitral award will be recognised as binding and enforceable upon a written application to the High Court.
+As Ireland has adopted and ratified the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, section 23 of the 2010 Act states that an arbitral award will be recognised as binding and enforceable upon a written application to the High Court.

-Applications under Order 56, Rule 3(1)(j) for leave of the court to enforce or to enter judgment in respect of an award under Section 23(1) of the 2010 Act are generally made by motion and grounding affidavit on notice to the other side.
+Applications under Order 56, Rule 3(1)(j) for leave of the court to enforce or to enter judgment in respect of an award under section 23(1) of the 2010 Act are generally made by motion and grounding affidavit on notice to the other side.

-Under Article 35(1) of the Model Law an arbitral award – irrespective of the country in which it was made – shall be binding and enforceable in Ireland, subject only to the grounds set out in Article 36 of the Model Law.
+Under Article 35(1) of the Model Law an arbitral award, irrespective of the country in which it was made, shall be binding and enforceable in Ireland, subject only to the grounds set out in Article 36 of the Model Law.

 14 Grounds for challenging an award